StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 The notebooks containing the clips are stored by chapter.

-Special introductory notebooks have been included in `notebooks/intros`, e.g.
-`intro-R-users/broadcasting.jl` and `intro-R-users/distributions.jl`.

-In addition to clips, in the early notebook chapters (0-3) it is shown how to create the figures in the book, e.g. `Fig2.5t.jl` in `notebooks/chapter/02`.

-Results of simulations are stored as follows:
+Models and results of simulations are stored as follows:

 0. ppl5_1            : DynamicPPL language program
 1. m5_1t             : The Turing model based on m5_1 with data
 2. q5_1t             : The Turing quap model

 3. chns5_1t          : MCMCChains object (4000 samples collected from 4 chains)
-4. pred5_1t          : MCMCChains model prediction chain
+4. pred5_1t          : Turing predict result chain

 5. prior5_1t_df      : Prior samples (DataFrame)
 6. post5_1t_df       : Posterior Turing samples (DataFrame)